 Maybe not officially but Maltese summer - the time when you enjoy swimming and sunbathing - starts in early May and ends in late October.
 Seawater reaches comfortable temperatures in June and gets gradually warmer up to October.
 Visiting Malta in summer is a must for anyone who wishes to escape the dreaded cold of the Northern countries.

 Students of all nations, ages and levels are welcome in Malta.
-The top nationalities in 2013 were Italy, Russia and Germany and the largest proportion of language students fell within the 18 to 25 age group.
+The top nationalities are Italy, French and Germany and the largest proportion of language students fell within the 18 to 25 age group.
 Studying English in Malta is becoming more and more popular every year and the number of students is steadily growing.

 And the fifth smallest in Europe at only 316 km2.
 It is also one of the most densely populated countries with more than 452,000 residents.
 Malta is a Parliamentary Republic.
 It is an archipelago consisting of three islands: Malta, Gozo and Comino.